EFFECTIVE LEARNING STRATEGIES - THE SCIENCE OF LEARNING IN PRACTICE

 Introduction: Learning Strategies

-For years, centuries really, educators have experimented with different learning tools, techniques, curricula, and learning strategies for students.
+Education has always been a process of trial and error.
+Since the beginnings of education, educators have experimented with different learning tools, techniques, curricula, and learning strategies to optimize the acquisition of knowledge and skills.
 Some efforts have been more successful than others, of course.
 But how many of them are based on science with a robust body of research behind them?

 What Is The Science Of Learning?

-Experimental research into how people learn first began over a century ago.
-In the decades following World War II, cognitive psychologists became more and more interested in how people remember incoming information, the differences between novices and experts, the course of expertise development, and the development of reasoning in children.
+Experimental research into learning strategies and how people learn first began over a century ago.
+In the decades following World War II, cognitive psychologists became more and more interested in the science of learning: how people remember incoming information, the differences between novices and experts, the course of expertise development, and the development of reasoning in children.

 We still have a long way to go, however.
 For example, many still use misguided study practices like blocked approaches to studying, where one concept is studied repeatedly before a new concept is explored.
-Instead, people should use interleaving — or mixed practice — which are far more effective teaching and learning strategies.
+Research has shown that interleaving — or mixed practice — is far more effective teaching and learning strategies.

 The Goal Of The Project: Testing Effective Learning Strategies For Students

-The goal was to bring the science of learning into the classroom and kickstart the development of easy-to-use professional development materials.
-We also wanted to collaborate with teachers, and learn from them what was effective, or not, when implementing science-based practices.
-In other words, we were interested in listening to teachers about implementing the research, rather than telling them what they “should do.”
+The goal of “Science of Learning” project was to bring the science of learning into the classroom and kickstart the development of easy-to-use professional development materials.
+We also wanted to collaborate with teachers, and learn from them what was effective when implementing science-based practices.
+Too often, education techniques are implemented without sufficient teacher input, and, as a result, without a good sense of the actual conditions in the classroom.
+We were interested in listening to teachers about implementing the research, rather than telling them what they should do.
+The point of research is to help teachers not control them.

-What would happen, for instance, if learning scientists met with experienced classroom teachers, and had a conversation about how concepts in cognitive science could possibly translate into the classroom?
+We were interested in what would happen if learning scientists met with experienced classroom teachers directly, and had a conversation about how concepts in cognitive science could possibly translate into the classroom?

 As learning scientist Megan Sumeracki explains,

-We selected schools with a wide range of student and teacher profiles, racial, ethnic, and socioeconomic backgrounds.
+We selected schools with a wide range of student profiles, teacher profiles, racial, ethnic, and socioeconomic backgrounds.
 Project partners included Leading Educators, Teaching Lab, and Wellington Road Productions.

-Seven schools were chosen for the project, from urban Memphis, Tennessee and East Baton Rouge, Louisiana, to suburban Kenner, Louisiana, Leominster, Massachusetts, and rural Medomack, Maine.
-With project partner Leading Educators, who helped with the selection of teachers in the Memphis and East Baton Rouge/Kenner Louisiana areas, 16 different teachers were invited to participate.
+Seven schools were chosen for the project, from urban Memphis, Tennessee and East Baton Rouge, Louisiana, to suburban Kenner, Louisiana; Leominster, Massachusetts; and rural Medomack, Maine.
+With project partner Leading Educators, who helped with the selection of teachers in Memphis, East Baton Rouge, and Kenner, 16 different teachers were invited to participate.

-The conversation with teachers included an initial interview to learn about their teaching experiences, what they felt they knew about the science of learning concepts that they’d be working with, what they believe contributes to effective learning, as well as a meeting with their learning scientist.
+The conversation with teachers included an initial interview to learn about their teaching experiences.
+They met with their assigned learning scientists and were asked what they knew about the science of learning concepts that they’d be working with, as well as what they believed contributes to effective learning.
 The teachers and researchers would then check in a few times during the duration of the project.
 The interaction culminated in a final filming of teachers in the classroom, and a debriefing among the teachers and learning scientists about what worked and what didn’t when trying out specific learning strategies.

 The Learning Strategies

-We focused on six different learning strategies; although they can be used in relation to one another, and often lend themselves to specific subjects and concepts, they can all be adapted to a wide variety of classroom settings, grades, and subject areas to promote effective learning.
+We focused on six different learning strategies.
+They can be used on their own or in combination with one another.
+And although they often lend themselves to specific subjects and concepts, they can all be adapted to a wide variety of classroom settings, grades, and subject areas to promote effective learning.

 “Retrieval practice boosts learning by pulling information out of students’ heads, rather than cramming information into students' heads,” according to cognitive scientist and author, Dr. Pooja Agarwal.